mandrasch/sveltekit-wp-bs5/README.md

 # sveltekit-wp-bs5

+Beware: This is not yet SvelteKit 1.0, needs updates/migration. https://github.com/sveltejs/kit/discussions/5774

 Experimental learning project, connecting a SvelteKit-frontend (made with bootstrap5) to a WordPress backend via WPGraphQL-plugin.
 This is called a 'headless WordPress'-setup.
 It's work in progress.

 - New goal: Use only open source plugins